-Samsung recently announced it was ditching non-essential plastic in its electronics and mobile phones in favor of bioplastics and recyclable materials like paper and card.
+Samsung announced it was ditching non-essential plastic in its electronics and mobile phones in favor of bioplastics and recyclable materials like paper and card.

 The saying is "reduce, reuse and recycle".
 But these companies are making it so hard to repair their products that you can't reuse or recycle them.